Is It For Me? Course Prerequisites:

-These courses need a minimum of 2 people to run and cost £105 per person
+These courses need a minimum of 2 people to run and costs £105 per person

-If these dates don’t suit, or you want a specifically tailored course we can offer private guiding to suit your need (Please see private guiding page for rates)
+If these dates don’t suit, or you want a specifically tailored course we can offer private guiding to suit your need (Please see the private guiding page for rates).